-The requirements of this stage are divided into the 15 core set and 10 menu set objectives.
+The requirements of this stage are divided into the 15 core sets and 10 menu set objectives.
 There is an option of choosing 5 out of 10 menu set objectives with the compulsion of at least one population/public health measure.

 Stage 2 of Meaningful Use

-For this stage, eligible physicians are required to meet for the exclusion to 17 core objectives and 3 out of 6 menu set objectives.
+For this stage, eligible physicians are required to meet the exclusion to 17 core objectives and 3 out of 6 menu set objectives.

-Whereas, it was must for eligible hospitals and Critical Access Hospitals (CAHs) to qualify for an exclusion to 16 core objectives and 3 out of 6 menu objectives.
+Whereas, it was a must for eligible hospitals and Critical Access Hospitals (CAHs) to qualify for an exclusion to 16 core objectives and 3 out of 6 menu objectives.

 Stage 3 of Meaningful Use

-In the modified version of stage 2 meaningful use for 2015-2017, clinicians attest to any combination of 2 measures out of 3, while EHs and CAHs attest for any combination of 3 measures out of 4.
+In the modified version of stage 2 meaningful use for 2015-2017, clinicians attest to any combination of 2 measures out of 3, while EHs and CAHs attest to any combination of 3 measures out of 4.
 For stage 3, submitting data for meaningful use was obligatory in 2018.

-ONC along with HHS (Department of Human Health & Services) released a final rule in the context of meaningful use and gave certification to 2015 edition of electronic healthcare records (EHRs).
+ONC along with HHS (Department of Human Health & Services) released a final rule in the context of meaningful use and gave certification to the 2015 edition of electronic healthcare records (EHRs).
 This initiative allowed diverse types of healthcare organizations to get access to healthcare IT.